Danish Decommissioning

 To participate in the process, which by 2073 must have led to a permanent solution for the radioactive waste.
 Until then, Danish Decommissioning must store the waste.

-We are subject to supervision by The Danish Health Authority, Radiation Protection and by The Danish Emergency Management Agency.
-We have also established an external whistleblowing scheme where staff and regular partners can submit information on illegal or objectionable matters without fear of negative consequences.
+We are subject to supervision from The Danish Health Authority, Radiation Protection and from The Danish Emergency Management Agency.
+We have also established an external Whistleblower Scheme, where employees and permanent partners can submit information about illegal or reprehensible conditions without fear of negative consequences.

-The approximately 90 employees perform a variety of different and in some cases highly specialized tasks: decommissioning planning, plant dismantling, waste management, operation and maintenance, radiation protection of employees and surroundings, administration, etc. Some of the employees know the nuclear facilities from when they were in operation.
+The approximately 90 employees perform a variety of tasks, some of which are highly specialized: planning of Decommissioning, dismantling of facilities, waste management, operation and maintenance, radiation protection for employees and the environment, and administration.
+A number of employees are familiar with the nuclear facilities from when they were operational.

-DD is organized into six units and a staff function.
-See organization chart here and more details below.
+DD is organised into six units and a staff function.
+See organisational chart here and more details below.

 More about us